 A fixed-rate mortgage is a loan where the interest rate remains the same throughout the loan.
 The interest is what the lender charges for lending you the money.
 The monthly payment also goes toward paying off the principal of the loan—that's the amount you borrowed.

 Your monthly mortgage payment may also include real estate taxes, home insurance, or mortgage insurance.
 Your payment will only rise if these costs increase.

-The interest rate on a fixed rate mortgage stays the same throughout the life of the loan.
-The most common fixed rate mortgages are 15 and 30 years in duration.
-Fixed rate loans can either be conventional loans or loans guaranteed by Federal Housing Authority or the Department of Veterans Affairs.
+Fixed-rate mortgages can either be conventional loans or loans guaranteed by the Federal Housing Authority (FHA) or the Department of Veterans Affairs.

-The interest rate is usually just a little higher than that of the 30-year Treasury bond at the time the mortgage is issued.
-That's because investors are looking for something that provides more of a return without adding too much risk.
+The interest rate is usually just a little higher than the yield of the 30-year Treasury bond at the time the mortgage is issued.
+Investors buy mortgages on the secondary market when they are looking for something that provides more of a return than Treasurys without adding too much risk.
 That's how Treasury notes affect mortgage rates.